Introduction

 def renderAudio_nn(audio, model):

-model = pd.get_patch_dir() + '/' + model # get the pathname of model.ts, that is the result of the IA trained.
+model = pd.get_patch_dir() + '/' + model # get the pathname of model.ts, which is the result of the IA trained.

 audio = pd.get_patch_dir() + '/' + audio # The audio source